marph91/jimmy/docs/formats/notion.md

-This page describes how to convert notes from Notion to Markdown.
+# Convert from Notion to Markdown

 ## General Information